devlinjunker/template.github.semver/CONTRIBUTING.md

 git push --set-upstream origin develop
 ```

-Once you have a framework and development environment chosen for your project, you should update your repo with specifics about how to install the tools and dependencies needed to run/debug/develop the application.
+Once you have a framework and development environment chosen for your project, you should update your repo with specifics about how to install the tools and dependencies needed to run/debug/develop the application (See README for checklist).

 #### Update a Project or add to existing Project